nsc-norway/suprDUPr/README.md

 The package includes a program to remove duplicates in a file based on the output of `suprDUPr.read_id`, called `filterfq`.

-Filterfq is under development.
-Please check back for an updated, working filterfq.

 This program is used by the above wrapper script `filter.sh`, but it can also be used directly.

 The following command outputs reads which are not "sequencinge duplicates" in data.fastq, to a file called filtered.fastq: